Fixing Invalid Parameter Type in Attribute Constructor

 Here are examples of constructors that use valid parameter types:

-public CustomAttribute(params int[] args)
+public CustomAttribute(params string[] names)

 If the type you need to use isn't valid in an attribute constructor, you may need to convert it into a valid type.
-For instance, if you want to use a decimal parameter, you can pass it as a string or double and then convert it within the constructor:

 public class CustomAttribute : Attribute